richtastic/ff/src/3DR/wiki/app.md

 - fwd-bak validation is strict ...
 	- try just 'in the right cell' limiting

+- F dropping oscillating problem => how to determine if 'done' => terminal case

 - precondition / pre-pare image
 	- edgeness